genealogy-umbria/genealogy-umbria.github.io/muni_pages/parrano.md

 According to the [Atlante Storico Istituzionale dell’Italia unita](http://dati.san.beniculturali.it/asi/local/detail.html?UA05154):

-* 1928 — Frazione Frattaguida detached from Montegabbione and aggregated to Parrano
+* 1928 — Frattaguida detached from [Montegabbione](montegabbione.md) and aggregated to Parrano

 ---